In This Article

-In terms of feeding, container chocolate mint plants only need a single dose of standard organic houseplant fertilizer in springtime.
-You can boost nutrients for plants in the ground by spread fresh compost on the soil around the plant each spring.
+In terms of feeding, chocolate mint plants in a container only need a single dose of standard organic houseplant fertilizer in springtime.
+You can boost nutrients for plants in the ground by spreading fresh compost on the soil around the plant each spring.

-Harvest chocolate mint by cutting the stems of a large, mature plant or by pinching off the growing tips of a younger, smaller specimen.
+Harvest chocolate mint by cutting the stems of a large, mature plant or by pinching off the growing tips of a smaller, younger specimen.
 This will help the plant grow fuller and bushier.
-The flavor of chocolate mint is best before the plant blooms with small, purple flowers, so it's best to plan your harvest before the typical bloom time of midsummer to late summer.
+The flavor of chocolate mint is best before the plant blooms with small, purple flowers, so it's best to plan your harvest before the typical bloom time of mid-to-late summer.

 Use chocolate mint to add refreshing flavor and chocolatey aroma to cocktails, salads, ice cream, baked goods, and drinks like coffee, tea, and hot chocolate.
-You can also harvest sprigs, tie the ends into bundles, and hang them to dry to have chocolate mint all year round.
+You can also harvest sprigs, tie the ends into bundles, and hang them to dry to have chocolate mint year-round.

 Best Growing Conditions for Chocolate Mint

-Chocolate mint also does well in containers.
-One benefit of this is that you can bring your plant indoors in the fall, then keep it in a sunny, south-facing window over the winter.
-If using a container, choose a well-draining potting mix and keep the soil evenly moist but not soggy.
+Your mint plant will survive best in temperatures between 55 and 70 degrees, but when planted outside, it will come back in the spring after the winter's frosts.
+Chocolate mint also does well in containers: One benefit of this is that you can bring your plant indoors in the fall, then keep it in a sunny, south-facing window over the winter.
+If you're using a container, choose a well-draining potting mix and keep the soil evenly moist but not soggy.

 Chocolate mint and other varieties of mint tend to spread widely, so you may want to grow them in a pot.
 If you choose to plant them in your yard, line the hole with a root barrier or sink the whole container into the ground to keep the plant from taking over your garden.